The ultimate video downloader for OS X.

 - Postprocessing - need your video in MP4 for iTunes?
 Or want just the audio track?
 No problem, Downie can handle this for you automatically!

 - Quick support - I respond to emails usually within 24 hours and often add support for requested sites in the next update.

-- Frequent updates - Don't wait weeks for bugs for new sites to be supported, for bugs to be fixed!
+- Frequent updates - Don't wait weeks for new sites to be supported, or bugs to be fixed!
 Downie is updated about once a week with new features, sites supported, etc.